TerraAGI/terra-code-cli/docs/cli/kt-commands.md

 ### `/finish`

-Completes the current KT session and uploads the conversation to the vector database.
+Completes the current KT session and uploads the conversation to your brain.

 **Usage:**
 ```bash